Home > Winter

 Parts of Ski Goggles

 Ski goggles are basic yet complex.
-You’ll find a lens, frame, strap, and foam all sandwiched together for these empowering spectacles.
+You’ll find a multi-layer lens, frame, strap, and foam all sandwiched together for these empowering spectacles.

 Lens

 Protecting your eyes is the lens, which is made from a shatter-resistant and transparent polycarbonate material.
 The lens can be coated with scratch-resistant, anti-fog or hydrophilic, and oleophobic or smudge-resistant treatments on the exterior and interior.
-Nearly all snow goggles are double-layered with a seal, so the internal gap maintains a temperature that prevents getting fogged up, like double-pane windows.
+Nearly all snow goggle lenses are double-layered with a seal, so the internal gap maintains a temperature that prevents getting fogged up, like double-pane windows.

 Frame